kennedykwangari/kennedykwangari.github.io/pages/education.md

 ### Education, Training, and Certifications 📚🧑‍🎓

-- As a postgraduate student (**2023-2024**), pursuing **MSc.
-Artificial Intelligence** at **the University of Edinburgh**, his work aims to pave the way towards a better understanding of the societal and environmental impacts of AI models, datasets, and systems.
+- As a postgraduate student, pursuing an MSc.
+Artificial Intelligence at the University of Edinburgh, his work aims to pave the way towards a better understanding of the societal and environmental impacts of AI models, datasets, and systems.

 <center>
   <figure>